trangdata/tpot-fss-ms/manuscript.md

 ![Performance comparison of three models: tuned XGBoost, optimal pipeline from standard TPOT and optimal pipeline from TPOT-FSS.
 In both simulated and real-world expression datasets, TPOT-FSS optimal pipelines significantly outperform those of XGBoost and standard TPOT.](images/compareAcc.svg){#fig:compAcc width="90%"}

-Meanwhile, for the real-world expression data, the optimal TPOT-FSS pipeline yields an average holdout prediction accuracy of 0.68, while the standard TPOT without FSS and tuned XGBoost models produce average holdout accuracies of 0.60 and 0.59 respectively across all 100 model fits (Fig. {@fig:compAcc}).
+Meanwhile, for the real-world RNA-Seq data, the optimal TPOT-FSS pipeline yields an average holdout prediction accuracy of 0.68, while the standard TPOT without FSS and tuned XGBoost models produce average holdout accuracies of 0.60 and 0.59 respectively across all 100 model fits (Fig. {@fig:compAcc}).
 In summary, the optimal models from standard TPOT and XGBoost perform better in real-world data compared to simulated data but still worse than that of TPOT-FSS.
 In both datasets, separate Welch two-sample one-sided *t*-tests show TPOT-FSS optimal pipelines significantly outperform those of XGBoost and standard TPOT (all *p* values $<10^{-15}$).